 The above example of resisting the temptation to eat pizza for lunch applies here.
 Planning and eating a healthy lunch builds your willpower’s strength.
 The resistance is the temptation to eat pizza for lunch.

 The resistance may show up after work.
 After a long day, you are tired.
 It’s hard to go to the gym when you are tired.
 So, this may require you to make a withdrawal from your willpower reserve.
 It’s a challenge that will come up again each day.

-You’ll have opportunities throughout the day to make deposits and withdrawals, to build or deplete your willpower.
+Throughout the day, you’ll have opportunities to make deposits and withdrawals to build or deplete your willpower.
 Above all, project thoughts with hope and allow yourself to become vulnerable.
 Open your eyes to social injustice.

 It’s important to set short-term or incremental goals that are realistic.
 Much like muscles, if you set the goal too high, you won’t meet the challenge.
 If the goal or challenge is too large, it can be a demotivator.
 So, instead of building muscle and getting stronger, lofty goals can become a source of discouragement, thus, degrading your willpower.
 That doesn’t mean you should not have big dreams, and it just means you need to break them down into small goals.
 Now, onto the following observation.

 3. Attitude Affects The Source of Your Strength